amitjoy/amitjoy.github.com/_posts/2016-08-07-Kura-Wires-bits-and-pieces.md

 ## Conclusion

-We strongly believe that such dataflow programming approach will help users to focus on their application scenario more rather than on writing applications in Eclipse Kura to do the same.
-Our approach is Kura Wires is very much extensible so that developers can even focus on developing their own **Logical Block**s to create a different **Wire Graph** to implement some different IoT scenario.
+We strongly believe that such visual dataflow programming approach will help users to focus on their application scenario more rather than on writing applications in Eclipse Kura to do the same.
+Our approach in Kura Wires is very much extensible so that developers can even focus on developing their own **Logical Block**s to create a different **Wire Graph** to implement some different IoT scenario.

 In my future blog post, I would discuss more about how to develop specific **Logical Block** to incorporate in **Kura Wires**.